 In 1891, the name of the hot springs was changed to Belknap Springs in honor of the first proprietor and the resort developer.

 Since 1874, Belknap Hot Springs has been almost continuously open to the public, except for a period of time between 1968 and 1978.

 Belknap Hot Springs Features

-Access: 365 days a year, the lower pool is opened from 9 am to 9 pm; upper pool (overnight guests only) from 9 am to 10 pm
+Open: Year-round; The lower pool is opened from 9 am to 9 pm; The upper pool (overnight guests only) from 9 am to 10 pm